 BEC attacks target both individuals and businesses and the attacker will (generally) use BEC to gain access to one of the following:

-Now you know why cybercriminals launch BEC attacks, we’re going to look at how they do it.
+Now you know why cybercriminals launch BEC attacks, we’re going to look at

 There are various competing definitions of BEC — so before we explain the process, let’s clarify what we mean when we use this term.
 BEC attack is any phishing attack where the target believes they have received an email from a genuine business.
 As noted by Verizon, “BEC doesn’t even have to compromise a business email address.
-Your.CEO@davesmailservice.com comes up all too often in our dataset.”
+Your.CEO@davesmailservice.com comes up all too often in our dataset.

 There are several methods that a cybercriminal can use to achieve this, including: